-As a life-long Mormon, I am frequently asked by others about my belief surrounding faith, works, and grace.
+As a life-long latter-day saint, I am frequently asked by others about my belief surrounding faith, works, and grace.
 In these conversations, I have sometimes found that there are many misconceptions about my beliefs.
 I wanted to write this to hopefully clear up my beliefs about salvation and works.

-In short, Mormons believe that only through Jesus Christ’s grace can any person be saved.
+In short, The Church of Jesus Christ of Latter-day Saints teaches that only through Jesus Christ’s grace can any person be saved.
 He is the only way to eternal life, and we are completely incapable of earning our own salvation.
 We also believe what Jesus Christ said in his constant admonitions to follow His commandments, and His teachings that there are consequences for our actions.
-In short, we believe that God requires our work of repentance and obedience to accept His grace.

 I’ll do my best to elaborate more and explain our beliefs.